HL7/davinci-deqm/input/pagecontent/guidance.md

 The second scenario defined in this guide is when a Reporter needs to exchange a measure report with a Receiver.
 This guide addresses the Individual Measure Reporting and the Summary Reporting.
 As an example, Individual Measure Reports may be used by hospitals acting as the Reporter to report a specific measure to a payer acting as a Receiver.
 Similarly, Summary Measure Reports may be used to report yearly eCQM results on a specific measure.

-For the second measure reporting scenario, this guide also addresses the Gaps in Care Reporting, which is based on the Individual Measure Reporting to further provide capability of indicating an open and/or a closed gap for a specific measure and managing the resolution of the open gap.
+For the measure reporting scenario, this guide also addresses the Gaps in Care Reporting, which is based on the Individual Measure Reporting to further provide capability of indicating an open and/or a closed gap for a specific measure and managing the resolution of the open gap.
 {:.new-content}

   Patient List Reporting is a third reporting type which is similar to a QRDA Category 2 report.
 This Type is out of scope for this version of the Implementation Guide.
 In a future version this guide, Patient List Reporting will be addressed.